Synaproot7321/PPL-FILTER-JAM-DETECTION/README.md

 # PPL Filter Blockage Detection with Computer Vision

+*NOTE: During my experience in the mining sector, I participated in the development of a visual inspection system using machine vision to detect blockages in filters.
+Out of respect for confidentiality, no images or technical details of the actual system are included.
+The documentation presented here is a representative simulation developed by me for demonstration purposes.*

 This project focuses on reducing inspection time for PPL (Pressure Plate Leaf) filter blockages in mineral processing plants using visual analysis.
-During my experience in the mining sector, I participated in the development of a visual inspection system using machine vision to detect blockages in filters.
-Out of respect for confidentiality, no images or technical details of the actual system are included.
-The documentation presented here is a representative simulation developed by me for demonstration purposes.

 ## 🚀 Project Overview

 Traditional inspection of filter blockages is time-consuming and often exposes operators to harsh environments.
 To address this, I developed a computer vision system capable of detecting clogging in PPL filters automatically.